-JURN is a unique search-engine dedicated to indexing free ‘open access’ ejournals in the arts and humanities.
-In early 2014 the scope was widened to include other open scholarly publications such as theses and journals in science, biomedical, and business.
+JURN is a unique search-engine dedicated to indexing free and ‘open access’ ejournals in the arts and humanities.
+It has been built by hand over a period of five years.
+In early 2014 the scope of JURN was widened to include other open scholarly publications, such as theses and journals in science, biomedical, business and ecology related topics.

 Frequently asked questions:—

 How do I use it?
 You can use it just like Google.
 But testing JURN with a single-word search won’t get you very far.
-JURN is running on a Google Custom Search, and so you can use the usual Google search modifiers such as intitle: and others.
-As such, JURN works best for the typical academic user who has an adequate grasp of the best ways to search Google, and who also has some idea of the exact search terms they need to use.
-JURN also loves specifics.
+JURN is running on a Google Custom Search platform, and so better search results will come from using the usual Google search modifiers such as the intitle: modifier.
+This means JURN works best for the typical academic user who has an adequate grasp of the better ways to search Google, and who also has some idea of the exact search terms they need to use.
+JURN also tends to loves specifics.
 For example, a unsophisticated search for…

 Gender Studies Shakespeare

 …will only obtain an interesting set of very broad and jumbled-up search results.
 A more sophisticated search will return much more specific and useful results, such as…